 A data lake ingesting every type of data eliminates the need for data modeling at the time of storing them.
 Therefore, you can filter and model your data when the needs arise.
 It also can store multi-structured data such as store logs, sensor data, social data, and chat data from a variety of sources, making it more versatile compared to traditional ways.
 Beyond these, you can access every piece of information from one single platform, driving efficiency across your organization.

 Data lakes can handle the volume, variety, and velocity of data from different sources in any format and, therefore, can accommodate the large amount of data that Big Data, ML, and AI require.
 They enable businesses to run complex queries and deep learning algorithms to recognize patterns, answer unknown questions, and explore.

 To illustrate the impact of data lakes, it is worth mentioning one of our success stories.

-For beIN Asia Pacific, a multi-platform sports media company offering a stellar line-up of live sports events, we developed a technology stack neutral data lake that is highly cost-effective, flexible, and can be queried by non-technical staff.
-This made it possible to aggregate inputs from various sources such as app data and transactional data and convert data in a variety of formats into a standardised format.
-By using this data lake, we then built a highly scalable business intelligence and data insights platform with customised dashboards for churn analysis, cohort analysis, user behaviour analysis, and predictive modelling.
+For beIN Asia Pacific, a multi-platform sports media company offering a stellar line-up of live sports events, we developed a technology stack neutral data lake that is highly cost-effective, flexible and can be queried by non-technical staff.
+This made it possible to aggregate inputs from various sources, such as app data and transactional data, and convert data in a variety of formats into a standardized format.
+By using this data lake, we then built a highly scalable business intelligence and data insights platform with customized dashboards for churn analysis, cohort analysis, user behavior analysis, and predictive modeling.